talosdigital/u-css/src/010-background/README.md

 5. Responsive skills screens from 425px to 1440px.
 6. Use correct Cascade code.
 7. Use correct Inheritance.
+8. Goal: The practice should look as be required.

  [1]: https://css-tricks.com/almanac/properties/b/background/
  [2]: https://css-tricks.com/almanac/properties/b/background-image/